nf-core/modules/README.md

 - A module MUST be documented in the [`meta.yml`](software/TOOL/SUBTOOL/meta.yml) file.
 It MUST document `params`, `input` and `output`. `input` and `output` MUST be a nested list.

+We are aware that there is very little documentation, documenting the (`Documentation`)[#documentation] section.
+Writing more code and tests is so much cooooler!
+Please bear with us, we will get here eventually...

 ### Uploading to `nf-core/modules`

 [Fork](https://help.github.com/articles/fork-a-repo/) the `nf-core/modules` repository to your own GitHub account.
 Within the local clone of your fork add the module file to the [`software/`](software) directory.
 Please try and keep PRs as atomic as possible to aid the reviewing process - ideally, one module addition/update per PR.